piratas-ar/handbook/src/capítulo_10_Cifrado_de_disco/03_Borrado_seguro_de_datos.md

  `-rf %M | zenity --info --text "your wipe is underway please be patient.
 The icon of the file to be wiped will disappear shortly."`

- La línea de arriba le indicará que el proceso está en marcha pero el archivo no será eliminado hasta que desaparezca el icono.
+ La línea de arriba le indicará que el proceso está en marcha pero el archivo no será eliminado hasta que desaparezca el ícono.